FAQ on Classes and Curricula

 Where can I find out about studying abroad?

-Please visit the Study Abroad website or contact the RAS office by email at ras@seas.upenn.edu.
+Please visit the Study Abroad website or email the Office of Academic Services at academic-services@seas.upenn.edu.

 How do I change my major in SEAS?